scrabbletank/farhome-rules/book-docs/rules-book.md

-<div class='pageNumber auto' style='color:black;  padding-left: 7mm;'></div>
+<div class='pageNumber auto' style='color:black;   padding-left: 11mm;'></div>
 \page
 <div class='wide'>
 ### Scribing Tools
 A set of tools for writing spell scrolls and inscribing runes.
 During a long rest you may attempt to inscribe a rune or spell scroll.
 Spell scrolls are written in a way such that anyone is able to learn it and add it to their codex.
-Runes are consumables that give a variety of one time effects, from enhancing one of your spells to creating a magical trap.
+Runes are consumables that give a variety of one-time effects, from enhancing one of your spells to creating a magical trap.
 Creating scrolls and runes requires mana and uses a mix of gemstones and enchanting supplies which can be found in most cities and towns.
 </div>